New York (state): Government

 The highest court of appeal in the Unified Court System is the Court of Appeals whereas the primary felony trial court is the County Court (or the Supreme Court in New York City).
 The New York Supreme Court also acts as the intermediate appellate court for many cases, and the local courts handle a variety of other matters including small claims, traffic ticket cases, and local zoning matters, and are the starting point for all criminal cases.

 The state is divided into counties, cities, towns, and villages, all of which are municipal corporations with respect to their own governments, as well as various corporate entities that serve single purposes that are also local governments, such as school districts, fire districts, and New York state public-benefit corporations, frequently known as authorities or development corporations.
 Each municipal corporation is granted varying home rule powers as provided by the New York Constitution.
 The state also has 10 Indian reservations.
 There have been several movements regarding secession from the state of New York.
 Proposals have included a state of Long Island, consisting of everything on the island outside New York City; a state called Niagara, the western counties of the state of New York; the northern counties of the state of New York called Upstate New York; making the city of New York a state; a proposal for a new Peconic County on eastern Long Island; and for the borough of Staten Island to secede from New York City.

 In a 2020 study, New York was ranked as the 17th easiest state for citizens to vote in.

 New York's government released a new seal, coat of arms, and flag in April 2020, adding "E pluribus unum" below the state's motto.
 A bill utilizing newly designed flag, arms and seal went into effect in September.

 Revived in the early 2000s, Abolition Commemoration Day, also known as the Fifth of July, is a historic celebration commemorating the abolishment of slavery in New York.
 In July 2020, the New York State Assembly passed legislation officially recognizing Abolition Commemoration Day and Juneteenth in New York.
 Abolition Commemoration Day is observed on the second Monday in July and Juneteenth on June 19.

-Capital punishment

-Capital punishment was reintroduced in 1995 under the Pataki administration, but the statute was declared unconstitutional in 2004, when the New York Court of Appeals ruled in People v.
-LaValle that it violated the state constitution.
-The remaining death sentence was commuted by the court to life imprisonment in 2007, in People v.
-John Taylor, and the death row was disestablished in 2008, under executive order from Governor David Paterson.
-No execution has taken place in New York since 1963.
-Legislative efforts to amend the statute have failed, and death sentences are no longer sought at the state level, though certain crimes that fall under the jurisdiction of the federal government are subject to the federal death penalty.